aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Logos
 These are good resources for finding logos in vector format, when no official brand kit / vector logos are available.

-**Remember to always check if logo provided by these resources is latest one company uses!**
+**Remember to always double check if logo provided by these resources is the latest one company uses!**

 - [Brandfetch](https://brandfetch.com/) (not always accurate results)
 - [LogoSearch](https://logosear.ch/) :star: